saurabh1088/notes/react/React.md

 #  React

+## What is React?
+React is a JavaScript library.

 react-dom for web apps and react-native for native mobile apps

 React lets one build user interfaces out of individual components.
 One can also create their own components and then use those to create screens, views, apps.

 ## Components

 A React app is made from *components*.
 A *Component* is something which has its own logic and appearance, it can be a very small and simple like a button, or can be more complex like a full page.

 React components are basically JavaScript functions.
 These functions are expected to return a markup.

 Once a component is declared, it can be used and nested in other components.

 React component names must always start with a capital letter, while HTML tags must be lowercase.

 CSS class is specified with *className*, which works the same way as the HTML *class* attribute.

 ```
 <img className="cssClassName" />